Flow-Based Conformal Predictive Distributions

 which measures the fraction of $p$ discretization points outside the band.
 For a prescribed tolerance $\delta \in (0,1)$ and confidence level $1-\alpha$, we say $\mathcal{B}_\eta$ controls risk at level $(\delta, \alpha)$ if

-Since $\ell_\eta(x,y)$ is nonincreasing in $\eta$, we set $\eta$ as the the smallest value achieving $(\delta, \alpha)$-risk control (Equation \ref{eqn:pointwise_coverage}) on held-out calibration data.
-Because the data are exchangeable, this yields a prediction band $\mathcal{B}_\eta$ with finite-sample risk control \citep{bates2021distribution}.
-Note that asymmetric reconformalization is also possible by setting the upper and lower inflation term separately.
+Since $\ell_\eta(x,y)$ is nonincreasing in $\eta$, we set $\eta$ as the smallest value achieving $(\delta, \alpha)$-risk control (Equation \ref{eqn:pointwise_coverage}) on held-out calibration data; in all experiments we use $\delta = \alpha$.
+Because the data are exchangeable, this yields a prediction band $\mathcal{B}_\eta$ with finite-sample risk control \citep{bates2021distribution} as long as we use a second calibration split to compute $\eta$.
+If calibration data is highly limited, we note that the dependence between $\tau_\alpha$ and $\eta$ is $O(1/n)$ so the calibration can be re-used with little practical impact on the test coverage (Table \ref{tab:risk_control}), although the strict guarantee will no longer hold.
+Asymmetric reconformalization is also possible by setting the upper and lower inflation term separately.

 \paragraph{Risk Controlling Bands}